Skip to main content

 Figure \(\PageIndex{15}\) shows an interactive iCn3D model of barley starch synthase I in complex with maltooligosaccharide (4HLN).

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{15}\): Barley starch synthase I in complex with maltooligosaccharide (4HLN).
+A blue rectangular button with a right-pointing arrow in white at the center.
+Figure \(\PageIndex{15}\): Barley starch synthase I in complex with maltooligosaccharide (4HLN).
 (Copyright; author via source).
 Click the image for a popup or use this external link: https://structure.ncbi.nlm.nih.gov/i...LGwFUeJAMskBcA

 Figure \(\PageIndex{16}\) shows an interactive iCn3D model of the catalytic domain of starch synthase IV from Arabidopsis thaliana bound to ADP and acarbose (6GNE).

-NIH_NCBI_iCn3D_Banner.svg Figure \(\PageIndex{16}\): Catalytic domain of starch synthase IV from Arabidopsis thaliana bound to ADP and acarbose (6GNE) https://structure.ncbi.nlm.nih.gov/i...MioUaKM73M3Wd9
+A blue rectangular button with a right-pointing arrow in white at the center.
+Figure \(\PageIndex{16}\): Catalytic domain of starch synthase IV from Arabidopsis thaliana bound to ADP and acarbose (6GNE) https://structure.ncbi.nlm.nih.gov/i...MioUaKM73M3Wd9

 This structure is just the catalytic domain (representing about half of the total protein sequence).
-The N-terminal domain is colored by the secondary structure.
+The N-terminal domain is colored by secondary structure.
 Acarbose (spacefill, CPK colors) again occupies both the donor and acceptor sites in the active site (central regions).
 The structure has a secondary binding site (SBS) occupied by the disaccharide maltose.
-Again there are not two active sites, but the migration of starch chains between monomers in oligomeric forms could support the model shown in Figure 14.
+Again, there are not two active sites, but the migration of starch chains between monomers in oligomeric forms could support the model shown in Figure 14.

 The structure of beta-acarbose, an inhibitor, is shown in Figure \(\PageIndex{17}\).